pcaversaccio/snekmate/CONTRIBUTING.md

 🙏 Thank you so much for your help in improving the project and pushing 🐍Vyper's long-term success!
 Many folks will be grateful to you.
 We are so glad to have you!

 There are many ways to get involved at every level.
-It doesn't matter if you have just started with 🐍Vyper or are the most experienced expert, we can use your help.
+It does not matter if you have just started with 🐍Vyper or are the most experienced expert, we can use your help.

 **No contribution is too small and all contributions are highly appreciated.**

 We particularly welcome support in the following areas:

-- Reporting issues.
+- [Reporting issues](https://github.com/pcaversaccio/snekmate/issues/new?assignees=pcaversaccio&labels=bug+%F0%9F%90%9B&template=bug_report.yml&title=%5BBug-Candidate%5D%3A+).
 For security issues, see our [Security Policy](./SECURITY.md).
-- Fixing and responding to existing issues.
+- Fixing and responding to [existing issues](https://github.com/pcaversaccio/snekmate/issues).
-- Proposing changes and/or new features.
+- Proposing changes and/or [new features](https://github.com/pcaversaccio/snekmate/issues/new?assignees=pcaversaccio&labels=feature+%F0%9F%92%A5&template=feature_request.yml&title=%5BFeature-Request%5D%3A+).
 - Implementing changes and/or new features.
 - Improving documentation and fixing typos.

 > If you are writing a new feature and/or a breaking change, please ensure that you include appropriate test cases.

+## 🙋‍♀️ Opening an Issue

+If you encounter a bug or want to suggest a feature, you are welcome to [open an issue](https://github.com/pcaversaccio/snekmate/issues/new/choose).
+For serious bugs, please do **not** open an issue, but refer to our [Security Policy](./SECURITY.md).

+Before opening an issue, please review the existing open and closed issues as well as the existing [discussions](https://github.com/pcaversaccio/snekmate/discussions) and consider commenting on one of them instead.

+For general types of discussion, e.g. on best practices, formatting, etc., please consider opening a [new discussion](https://github.com/pcaversaccio/snekmate/discussions/new/choose).

+When you propose a new feature, you should provide as much detail as possible, especially on the use cases that motivate it.
+Features are prioritised by their potential impact on the ecosystem, so we value information that shows the impact could be high.

-## 🛠 Creating a Pull Request (PR)
+## 🛠 Submitting a Pull Request (PR)

 As a contributor, you are expected to fork the `main` branch of this repository, work on your own fork, and then submit pull requests.
-The pull requests are reviewed and eventually merged into the main repository.
+The pull requests are reviewed and eventually merged into the `main` repository.
 See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo) for how this works.

+Ensure you read and follow our [Engineering Guidelines](./GUIDELINES.md).
+Run prettier, linter, and tests to make sure your PR is sound before submitting it.

+When you open a PR, you will be provided with a [template](./.github/pull_request_template.md) and a checklist.
+Read it carefully and follow the steps accordingly.
+You can expect a review and feedback from the maintainer [pcaversaccio](https://github.com/pcaversaccio) afterwards.

+If you are looking for an easy starting point, look for issues labelled as [good first issue 🎉](https://github.com/pcaversaccio/snekmate/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+%F0%9F%8E%89%22)!

 ## 🌀 Dependencies